Colin Smith (athlete)

+Biography

 Born in Harlesden, London, he took up throwing events while a young teenager at school.
 Trained by Bill Plumridge he went on to compete in over forty internationals for England and Great Britain.
 Smith competed twice at the European Athletics Championships, taking part in 1958 and again 1962, but did not perform well and failed to make the final round in either attempt.

 He was a three-time winner at the AAA Championships, winning in 1958, 1959 and 1963.
 Prior to that he won the AAA Junior title in 1953.
 He was a member of Thames Valley Harriers during his career.